weblogixx/wsclient-evented/README.md

 - [x] Automatic reconnects when connections get closed
 - [x] Send method automatically opens the connection if it is closed
 - [x] Possibility to listen for any server events without big switch statements in onMessage via facebooks fbemitter
-- [x] Automatically parsing of payload data
+- [x] Automatically parsing of payload data (when using the default message handler)
 - [x] Cross browser compatible* (at least with all browsers that support WebSockets :))

+---

 ## Missing features
-- [ ] Binary data support has not been tested
+- [ ] Binary data support has not been implemented (in the default listener only!)

+---

 ## Compatibility
 - [x] Google Chrome